 Arrive in Glasgow -

 We provide a visitor guide to Glasgow’s main attractions and recommended restaurants.
 The guide also includes directions for a short drive to the villages around Loch Lomond, so you can choose between staying in the vibrant city, or in a scenic rural location.

 Stopover in Glasgow / Loch Lomond area

 We provide 2 route options for the drive to Oban.

 The Shorter route follows the popular tourist trail along the shores of Loch Lomond.
-This can be a busy road in summer, but we suggest places for journey breaks where you can join a cruise on Loch Lomond, enjoy a drink in a haunted 18th century inn, or walk to the impressive ruins of Kilchurn castle beside the shores of Loch Awe, Scotland’s longest loch.
+Along the way, we suggest places for journey breaks where you can join a cruise on Loch Lomond, enjoy a drink in a haunted 18th century inn, sample traditional Scottish delicacies at a smokehouse, or walk to the impressive ruins of Kilchurn castle beside the shores of Loch Awe, Scotland’s longest loch.

 The alternative Longer route takes you into the Highlands via a short ferry crossing over the Firth of Clyde.
 We then guide you on a quiet road that meanders through the beautiful scenery of the Argyll Forest Park before arriving at the charming 18th century village of Inveraray, which is well worth exploring.
 Highlights on this route are the Benmore Botanic Gardens, Inveraray castle and Kilchurn Castle.

 Driving Distance: ~111 miles (plus a ~20 minute ferry crossing)